 I put all my knowledge down into this online course.
 It's the result of thousands of hours of practical work and research.

-My course has been through three editions since its launch in 2008, and has been taken by thousands of lucid dreaming students.
+My course has been through four editions since its launch in 2008, and has been taken by over five thousand lucid dreaming students.

 Here are the guts of the course:

 Phase One will broaden your understanding of the sleeping brain and lead you into the optimum mindset for lucid dreams.
 This part deals with science and theory.